-This school understands that the cross-government definition of domestic abuse and abuse is
+This school understands that the cross-government definition of domestic abuse and abuse is:

-- any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence, or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality - The abuse can encompass but is not limited to psychological, physical, sexual, financial, emotional harm - Controlling behaviour is a range of acts designed to make a person subordinate and/or dependent by isolating them from sources of support, exploiting their resources and capacities for personal gain, depriving them of the means needed for independence, resistance, and escape, and regulating their everyday behaviour - Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation, and intimidation, or other abuse that is used to harm, punish, or frighten their victim if this school does identify children for whom domestic abuse may be a concern, they will apply the usual referral process and child protection procedures and pass this information to the designated safeguarding lead (DSL).
+- Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence, or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality. - The abuse can encompass but is not limited to psychological, physical, sexual, financial, or emotional harm. - Controlling behaviour is a range of acts designed to make a person subordinate and/or dependent by isolating them from sources of support, exploiting their resources and capacities for personal gain, depriving them of the means needed for independence, resistance, and escape, and regulating their everyday behaviour. - Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation, intimidation, or other abuse that is used to harm, punish, or frighten their victim if this school does identify children for whom domestic abuse may be a concern, they will apply the usual referral process and child protection procedures and pass this information to the designated safeguarding lead (DSL).
 The DSL can then refer cases relevant to Kirklees duty and advice team (DAAT).
-Where DV Notifications are received from DAAT, this information will be added to a pupil's chronology and child protection record to ensure that appropriate support can be provided where necessary - This school is aware of and follow the Kirklees Joint Agency protocol for domestic violence and abuse (Operation Encompass School notification) contact numbers for this must be kept updated by emailing Education.safeguardingservice@kirklees.gov.uk
+Where DV Notifications are received from DAAT, this information will be added to a pupil's chronology and child protection record to ensure that appropriate support can be provided where necessary. - This school is aware of and follows the Kirklees Joint Agency protocol for domestic violence and abuse (Operation Encompass School notification) contact numbers for this must be kept updated by emailing schoolsafeguardingofficer@kirklees.gov.uk

+10. Education Safeguarding

-10. Attendance and Children Missing Education
+Attendance and Children Missing Education

-- Our school understands that poor attendance can be an indicator of concern for pupils with welfare and safeguarding concerns, and thus ensures that information is shared between the APSO who is a Deputy DSL and the DSL( Headteacher) or the DSL( Deputy Headteacher) daily at the beginning of the day afterfirst day calling.
-Likewise, this school understands that a parent failing to inform the school that a child has an authorised absence could be a cause for concern and thus, we will follow Kirklees Councils guidance 'First Day Calling' procedures - Pupils who are absent, abscond or go missing during the school day are vulnerable and at potential risk of abuse or neglect.
+- Our school understands that poor attendance can be an indicator of concern for pupils with welfare and safeguarding concerns, and thus ensures that information is shared between the APSO, Charlotte Isherwood (DSL) and Headteacher (Senior DSL) Likewise, this school understands that a parent failing to inform the school that a child has an authorised absence could be a cause for concern and thus, we will follow Kirklees Councils' guidance 'First Day Calling' procedures. - Pupils who are absent, abscond or go missing during the school day are vulnerable and at potential risk of abuse or neglect.
 Our staff members will follow the Kirklees Council's guidance for schools where pupils absent themselves during the school day and school's or college's procedures for dealing with children who are absent/ go missing, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of them going missing in future (Appendix 9) - If we have further concerns about your child's truancy, we will follow the West Yorkshire Police Truancy Policy

-All of the above documents can be viewed by clicking on the link below:
+All the above documents can be viewed by clicking on the link below: